1st lawsuit filed against Pat Fitzgerald and Northwestern leaders stemming from a hazing scandal

 More lawsuits, filed by multiple law firms, are expected to follow from former football and baseball players as well as from student-athletes who played other sports for the Wildcats.

+Illinois, like nearly all states in recent decades, has criminalized hazing.
+It is typically a Class A misdemeanor, which can carry up to one year in prison.

-At least eight former Northwestern football players have retained attorneys following recent revelations that led to Fitzgerald’s firing and sharp criticism of university leadership for its initial response to the allegations.
+At least eight former Northwestern football players have retained attorneys after recent revelations that led to Fitzgerald’s firing and sharp criticism of university leadership for its initial response to the allegations.

-Civil rights attorney Ben Crump and the Chicago-based Levin & Perconti law firm announced Monday they have “uncovered a vast array of incidents of abuse in the Northwestern football program.”
-They also said more athletes are expected to join the legal action and it will expand beyond Northwestern football to other college athletic programs.

-A news conference is scheduled for Wednesday morning in Chicago with Crump, former Northwestern athletes and attorneys from Levin & Perconti.

-“It’s disgusting that this conduct is continuing into 2022,” Stinar said.
-“We fully intend to hold those that were involved, that knew, that enabled, and hold the university accountable as well.”

-Northwestern may eventually join a long list of American universities that have made large payouts following accusations of sexual abuse.
+Northwestern may eventually join a long list of American universities that have made large payouts after accusations of sexual abuse.

 Fitzgerald was fired last week after a university investigation found allegations of hazing by 11 current or former players, including “forced participation, nudity and sexualized acts of a degrading nature,” Schill wrote.

-Fitzgerald, who led Northwestern for 17 seasons and was a star linebacker for the Wildcats in the mid-1990s, has maintained he had no knowledge of the hazing.
-Fitzgerald said after being fired that he was working with his agent, Bryan Harlan, and Chicago defense attorney Dan Webb, who recently represented Fox News in a defamation case, to “protect my rights in accordance with the law.”
+Fitzgerald, who led Northwestern for 17 seasons and was a star linebacker for the Wildcats, has maintained he had no knowledge of the hazing.
+Fitzgerald said after being fired that he was working with Harlan and Webb to “protect my rights in accordance with the law.”

-After the school initially suspended him, The Daily Northwestern published an article including allegations from a former player who described specific instances of hazing and abuse and suggested Fitzgerald may have been aware.
+After the school initially suspended Fitzgerald, The Daily Northwestern published an article including allegations from a former player who described specific instances of hazing and abuse and suggested he may have been aware.

-“Based on the allegations that we’ve seen and the reports we’ve seen, he (Fitzgerald) knew and approved of the sexual harassment, sexual discrimination, hazing and racial discrimination,” Stinar said.
-“He was aware of it.
-It was happening under his roof.
-He knew what was going on and he permitted it for years upon years upon years.”
+“He knew what was going on and he permitted it for years upon years upon years,” Stinar told the AP.

+AP Legal Affairs Writer Michael Tarm, Associated Press writer Mike Householder and AP College Football Writer Ralph D. Russo contributed to this report.